-Indre’s designs have been beautifying our work at Helix House for a few years now, her time has come for an illustrious sit-down Q&A!
+Indre’s design creations have been beautifying our work at Helix House for a few years now, her time has come for an illustrious sit-down Q&A!
 So, without further ado!

 How’d you get started in Graphic Design/Web Design?

 Honestly, I stumbled into it.
 I always loved architecture, art, and nature so I went into college thinking to focus on interior design and architecture with a focus on environmental science.
 I was very passionate about the possibility of making spaces around me not only look great but also function well.
 Within the first month of art school where we were allowed to explore all forms of art, I fell in love with graphic arts and switched my majors.

 Design is a mix of art and science to me.
 It serves a function, it is supposed to make the user’s life easier, better and more beautiful.

 Graphic design is a very strategically placed wayfinding sign in the airport, it’s an attention-grabbing book cover, it’s a white t-shirt with a red box on it, it’s a logo, it’s a poster that wins elections, it’s a local band’s flyer, it’s an app that helps you meditate, etc…

 To me, design helps you navigate the world, helps you make decisions, helps you understand things around you, and most importantly inspires you!
 A visual order with a greater purpose.

 I love creating new brands.
 They are like babies to me!
 They have personalities, have a purpose in the world and I love making them the best and most beautiful they can be.
 Choosing colors, typography, and graphics for a new brand is just pure fun for me.

 I also love arts and crafts.
 Took a ceramics class a year ago and made a really cool mug which I’m really proud of.